Bimfortune12/LITA-CAPSTONE-PROJECT-1/README.md

 * POwer BI

 ### Data cleaning and Preparation
-In the phase of Data cleaning and preparation was ddone by the following.
+In the phase of Data cleaning and preparation was done by the following.
-* Data loading and Identification
+* Data loading and Inspecttion
 * Handling missing variation
-* cleaning formating and deleting all the duplicate found.
+* cleaning formating and deleting all the duplicate found

+### Exploratory Data Analysis
+EDA involved the exploring of Data to answer some operation about data such as:
+* What is the initial exploration of the sales data.
+* What is THE average sales per product
+* what is total revenue by region